Our Nursey curriculum and focus

 We aim to help children to become confident, independent learners who are able to make their own choices and decisions and become increasingly autonomous and responsible.
-Staff place high priority on helping children to settle into nursery successfully, part from parents/cares happily and begin to form appropriate relationships with all the adults and children in the nursery.
+Staff place a high priority on helping children to settle into nursery successfully, apart from parents/cares happily and begin to form appropriate relationships with all the adults and children in the nursery.

 2. Communication and Language

 Language plays a major part in all areas of children’s learning.
 Headstart children will learn to communicate and understand ideas that are important: learning to think, reason and make sense of new experiences.
 We make the time to listen to each child and provide opportunities for them to solve their own problems, develop and express their own ideas.

 3. Physical Development

 Young children are naturally very active and by providing a range of wheeled toys (bikes, scooters) bats, balls etc and climbing and balancing equipment, we encourage them to develop their gross motor skills, which enable them to become more confident, agile and coordinate.
 Fine motor control (fingers and hands) is developed through purposeful activities such as playing with play dough, clay, sand, water, operating the computer, cutting and sticking in the creative workshop area, building with Lego or completing puzzles.
 Children need well developed fine motor skills to control a pen/pencil when writing.

 Through storytime, we aim to instil in all children a love of books and stories that will support them in becoming confident readers and writers.
 Children will learn to enjoy and share books from the wide range of books in our book corner and join in discussions with the teacher and their friends through storytelling, puppet shows and using visual listening aids.